 Winner: Bamboo

-Under certain types of strength tests, it’s true that silk can outperform steel.
-But it would be misleading to suggest that silk sheets are impervious to damage.
+Under certain types of strength tests, silks can indeed outperform steel.
+But it would be misleading to suggest that they are impervious to damage.

 Silk threads are so fine that they can easily be caught by a jagged toenail or even a patch of rough skin, causing the integrity of the fabric to deteriorate.
 Bamboo threads are thicker and often woven more tightly, making them less susceptible to rips and tears.